 - Proof of Legal Presence in the United States

 - Your Social Security Number (if you possess one or are eligible for one)

 - Your Driver's License from Taiwan

-- A notarized translation of the driver license issued by Taiwan’s Directorate General of Highways.
+- A notarized translation of the driver's license issued by Taiwan’s Directorate General of Highways.

 - Pass a basic vision exam

-Upon completion of the application process, you will receive a Temporary Driving Receipt which will serve as your valid Vermont Driver's License until your card arrives in the mail in approximately ten days.
+Upon completing the application process, you will receive a Temporary Driving Receipt, which will serve as your valid Vermont Driver's License until your card arrives in the mail in approximately ten days.

-For more information, please visit the website of Taiwan’s Directorate General of Highways, MOTC at thb.gov.tw/sites/en (under the “Organization Duty” section, click on “Motor Vehicle Inspection and Administration”) or e-mail email@example.com.
-For inquiries regarding authentication of driver’s licenses, please contact TECO-Boston at (617) 259-1350.
+For more information, please visit the website of Taiwan’s Directorate General of Highways, MOTC at thb.gov.tw/sites/en (under the “Organization Duty” section, click on “Motor Vehicle Inspection and Administration”) or e-mail firstname.lastname@example.org.
+For inquiries regarding authentication of driver’s licenses, please get in touch with TECO-Boston at (617) 259-1350.